 No revised constitutional plan would be acceptable unless it was framed with their approval and consent.

 The passing of the resolution was a huge step for the Muslim League.

-The Pakistan Resolution offered a fair and attractive solution to the Problem; the Muslims had grappled with constant strain of being refer to second-class status.
+The Pakistan Resolution offered a fair and attractive solution to the Problem; the Muslims had grappled with the constant strain of being referred to second-class status.